raphaelLacerda/brasiliadevfestival/PITCHME.md

 @title[Mediocre - future boss]

 ---
-> As long as you are willing to take responsibility for your mistakes and as long as you are learning from your mistakes, you’re not a bad developer
+> "...As long as you are willing to take responsibility for your mistakes and as long as you are learning from your mistakes, you’re not a bad developer..."

 ---?image=http://d133mo2u8ekg8z.cloudfront.net/wp-content/uploads/2018/01/05jan17herald.jpg
 @title[Just do it]